Immigrant Banking

 Immigrant communities are important contributors to the Texas economy.
 Access to mainstream banking services is a key part of full participation in the state economy.
 It enables families to safely save, invest, and build assets in their new home.

-In 2000, most recent immigrants and many low-income workers lacked bank accounts — setting themselves up as targets for robbery on payday when they have cash in their pocket.
+In 2000, most recent immigrants and many low-income workers lacked bank accounts — setting themselves up as targets for robbery on payday when they had cash in their pocket.
 To reduce these types of crimes and encourage greater financial stability, Texas Appleseed worked with law enforcement, banks and credit unions, financial regulators, and with national Appleseed and Appleseed centers in Alabama, Chicago, Georgia, Louisiana and Nebraska to improve access to formal financial services for the unbanked.

-Our Work: Texas Appleseed’s groundbreaking efforts to bank the unbanked attracted international attention — with invitations to present our findings in Mexico, the European Union, and Benin, Africa.
+Our Work: Texas Appleseed’s groundbreaking efforts to bank the unbanked attracted international attention — with invitations to present our findings in Mexico; the European Union; and Benin, Africa.
 We developed key resources and guides for financial institutions interested in reaching new immigrant markets and guides for families on how to navigate a new financial services system.
 Our work focused on market-based efforts to integrate newcomers into the financial services mainstream.

 Results: In the years before the financial crisis of 2008, we saw important strides in Texas to better integrate new immigrants into mainstream financial services.
 Based on our market research, we documented increased acceptance of foreign identification to open accounts and expanded access to home mortgage and personal loan products.
 We partnered with local organizations, banks, and credit unions to distribute thousands of our financial education materials to families across the state.
 Nationwide, in partnership with other Appleseed centers, we distributed about half a million copies of our financial education brochures.
 In the wake of the 2008 recession, we issued a report on the home mortgage crisis in Texas triggered by sub-prime lending.
 Our report was used as a resource, as Texas analyzed the local impacts of the crisis and pushed for solutions.